Isotopes of bohrium: Hot fusion

 The reaction was repeated in 1983.
 In both cases, they were unable to detect any spontaneous fission from nuclei of bohrium.
 More recently, hot fusions pathways to bohrium have been re-investigated in order to allow for the synthesis of more long-lived, neutron rich isotopes to allow a first chemical study of bohrium.
 In 1999, the team at LBNL claimed the discovery of long-lived 267Bh (5 atoms) and 266Bh (1 atom).
 Later, both of these were confirmed.
 The team at the Paul Scherrer Institute (PSI) in Bern, Switzerland later synthesized 6 atoms of 267Bh in the first definitive study of the chemistry of bohrium.

 As decay products

 Bohrium has been detected in the decay chains of elements with a higher atomic number, such as meitnerium.
-Meitnerium currently has seven known isotopes; all of them undergo alpha decays to become bohrium nuclei, with mass numbers between 262 and 274.
+Meitnerium currently has seven isotopes that are known to undergo alpha decays to become bohrium nuclei, with mass numbers between 262 and 274.
 Parent meitnerium nuclei can be themselves decay products of roentgenium, nihonium, flerovium, moscovium, livermorium, or tennessine.
 For example, in January 2010, the Dubna team (JINR) identified bohrium-274 as a product in the decay of tennessine via an alpha decay sequence: